-"Generative Music" is the term Brian Eno used and coined in 1995, whilst working with SSEYO Koan (built by us and superceded by Intermorphic Noatikl which in turn is now evolving into Wotja), to describe any music that is ever-different & changing, created by a system.
-The term has since gone on to be used to refer to entirely random music mixes created by multiple simultaneous CD playback right through to full on live rule-based computer composition.
+In 1995 whilst working with SSEYO KOAN PRO (later evolved to NOATIKL, then WOTJA), Brian Eno coined the term "Generative Music" to describe any music that is ever-different & changing, created by a system.
+The term has since gone on to be used to refer to entirely random music mixes created by multiple simultaneous CD playback right through to full on live rule-based computer composition e.g. such as that created by Wotja, a market leading generative music system.